ugyentring/ut-tube/README.md

 It is a custom error handler for APIs
 It lets you throw errors in a consistent format across your backend

+## mongoose

+Mongoose is an Object Data Modelling library for MongoDB in NodeJS.
+It helps you to interact with MongoDB using schemas and models, making data handling easier and more structured.

+## Refresh Token

+A refresh token is a long-lasting key that lets you ask for a new access token when the old one expires.

+## Access Token

+short-lived pass to use an API or service